sepatel/maven-scm-version-plugin/README.md

 Purpose
 -------

-The purpose of this plugin is to allow dynamic reversioning of the project being worked on if and only if it is a SNAPSHOT.
-The reason for desiring this may be a use case such as you branch your code base and want the artifacts to automatically be versioned to reflect the branch name instead of the original version number.
+The purpose of this plugin is to allow a dynamic version of the project being worked on if and only if it is a SNAPSHOT.
+The reason one might desire this may be a use case such as you branch your code base and want the artifacts to automatically be versioned to reflect the branch name instead of the original version number.